YasuThompson/SantanderMLOpsDemo/k8s/kubeflow-sample/README.md

 docker push "${DOCKER_REGISTRY}/kubeflow-images/mssql-cmd:latest"
 ```

 [!NOTE] `DOCKER_REGISTRY` is private (or public) docker registry.
 If you use microk8s on your local machine and enable microk8s registry addon, it shuld be `localhost:32000`.
+And ensure your registry shuld support https connection or your cluster can reach your registry using http connection.

 [!NOTE]　By building this docker image, you agree to the mssql EULA.